RedstoneDave/My-Language/README.md

   - e.g. `luvu kasep` means “to walk fast” where `luva` means “fast” and `kasep` means “to walk”
 - `kranava`
   - `-nava` is the negative suffix, and `kranava` means “not blue”
-  - e.g. `fuz furnava` means “I’m not young”
+  - e.g. `prazu furnava` means “I’m not young”
-- `krakseva`
+- `kraheva`
-  - `-kseva` is the comparative suffix, and `krakseva` means “more blue”
+  - `-kseva` is the comparative suffix, and `kraheva` means “more blue”
-  - e.g. `krinzu kreye kraksez` means “Krin is more blue than water”, a proverb which means “the younger generation have more energy and opportunities”
+  - e.g. `krinzu kreye krahez` means “Krin is more blue than water”, a proverb which means “the younger generation have more energy and opportunities”
-- `kragruva`
+- `krarava`
-  - `-gruva` is the superlative suffix, and `kragruva` means “most blue”
+  - `-rava` is the superlative suffix, and `krarava` means “most blue”
-  - e.g. `fuz lugruvu kasep` means “I walk the fastest”.
+  - e.g. `prazu luravu kasep` means “I walk the fastest”.
 - `kravan`
   - `-van` makes the adjective an abstract noun, yet `kra` it self is the noun “blue” so `kravan` is basically never used.
 - `kravei`
   - `-vei` makes the adjective an instance noun, and `kravei` means “something blue”
-  - e.g. `fuz kraveibu tesin` means “I like blue things” or “I like cute things”
+  - e.g. `prazu kraveibu tesin` means “I like blue things” or “I like cute things”

 ### Numerals